Cole Palmer returns as Rosenior makes five Chelsea changes vs Crystal Palace | OneFootball

 Rosenior has made it clear that he will rotate his squad as much as he can to keep everyone fit, particularly after losing a couple of players to injury.

-That means he could make up to seven changes from the side that beat Pafos in midweek.
+He could make several changes from the side that beat Pafos in midweek.

-Robert Sanchez should return in goal, with Marc Cucurella, Trevoh Chalobah, Wesley Fofana, and Reece James ahead of the Spanish goalkeeper.
+Robert Sanchez should return in goal, with Marc Cucurella, Trevoh Chalobah, Wesley Fofana and Reece James ahead of him.

 Cole Palmer was left out of the squad that faced Pafos, but should return for the game against Palace.

-His return would move Enzo Fernandez back to central midfield alongside Moises Caicedo, while Alejandro Garnacho and Estevao line up on the flanks.
+His return would move Enzo Fernandez back to central midfield alongside Moises Caicedo.
+Alejandro Garnacho will and Estevao will line up on the flanks.

-Rosenior has named Estevao as one of the players he wants to protect, but his cameo performance in midweek should give him the nod ahead of Pedro Neto.
+Rosenior has named the 18-year-old as one of the players he wants to protect, but his cameo performance in midweek should give him the nod ahead of Pedro Neto.

 View publisher imprint